wapikit/wapikit/Readme.md

 ## 📖 About

-WapiKit is an open-source, self-hosting enabled, single binary executable and performant WhatsApp campaign manager with team inbox & cross-platform integration availability.
+WapiKit is an AI Automated. open-source and self-hosting enabled WhatsApp Marketing & Customer Engagement Platform.

 ## ✨ Major Features